There are two ways to create an edge. In both cases the \b Result

 -The \b Result will be \b GEOM_Object.

-+The \b Result will be \b GEOM_Object.
++The \b Result will be a \b GEOM_Object.

 <br><h2>Intersection of two shapes.</h2>